Back to Practice Data Structures

 Show Answer & Explanation

-Correct Answer: C — No random access
+Correct Answer: A - No random access

 Linked lists don't support random access - must traverse sequentially.